Olympic Day to be celebrated today

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: Olympic family is to celebrate the Olympic Day 2020 today (Tuesday) by engaging local communities through digital spaces.
+ISLAMABAD: Olympic family is to celebrate the Olympic Day 2020 on June 23 (Tuesday) by engaging local communities through digital spaces.

-Olympic Day has always been the most awaited event of the annual calendar of the Olympic family but due to the prevailing Covid-19 lockdown, POA and athletes from all across the country will participate in the world’s biggest online Olympic workout.
+Olympic Day has always been the most-awaited event of the annual calendar of the Olympic family but due to the prevailing COVID-19 lockdown, POA and athletes from all across the country will be participating in The World Biggest Online Olympic work-out.

-“We are delighted to share that our tennis star Aisamul Haq has been nominated to represent Pakistan through a live session at the official Instagram account of the Olympics along with 23 elite athletes and Olympians from around the globe on June 23, 2020,” said POA President Lt Gen (r) Syed Arif Hasan.